Education Abroad and Covid-19

 3. When will international travel resume?

-In adherence with University policies for Travel, international travel is slowly resuming.
+In adherence with University policies for Travel, international travel is resuming.
 As the global case and vaccination rates for COVID-19 improve, Drexel expects that there will be fewer restrictions for international travel.

 4. Will I need to get tested or quarantine upon arrival for study abroad?